 A third squadron – No. 150 – was formed during 1918.
 RNAS aircraft based at Stavros and on the island of Thasos also assisted with operations.

 Two British infantrymen attempt to deepen a trench using pick and shovel in the rocky terrain around Doiran, 1917.
-THE BRITISH ARMY IN SALONIKA DURING THE FIRST WORLD WAR. © IWM (HU 81087)
+THE BRITISH ARMY IN SALONIKA DURING THE FIRST WORLD WAR.
+(Click on image to see full size) © IWM (HU 81087)

 Find out more: